Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Introduction

 \subsection{Aspherical manifolds}

-Recall that a manifold is aspherical if it has contractible universal cover.
+Recall that a smooth manifold is aspherical if it has contractible universal cover.
 For example, any closed manifold covered by a Cartan--Hadamard manifold (such as the torus) is aspherical.
 Our first main result is as follows. \begin{theo} For $n \in \{4,5\}$, a smooth closed aspherical n-manifold $N$ does not admit a smooth Riemannian metric with positive scalar curvature.
 Any metric of non-negative scalar curvature on $N$ is flat. \end{theo}

-In a 1987 survey article \cite{SY:sketch}, Schoen--Yau first proposed that all closed aspherical manifolds do not admit metrics of positive scalar curvature.\footnote{S.T.
-Yau has informed us that they in fact conjectured this in the early 1980s.} They outlined a proof of this in $4$-dimensions \cite[Theorem 6]{SY:sketch}, but many parts of the proof have not been given.
+In a 1987 survey article \cite{SY:sketch}, Schoen--Yau first proposed that all closed aspherical manifolds do not admit metrics of positive scalar curvature.\footnote{S.-T. Yau has informed us that they in fact conjectured this in the early 1980s.} They outlined a proof of this in $4$-dimensions \cite[Theorem 6]{SY:sketch}, but many parts of the proof have not been given.
 Resolving these missing parts is essential to carry out their outline, as we do in this paper.
-Furthermore, the generalization to $n=5$ is considerably more involved.
+Furthermore, the case of $5$-dimensional manifolds is considerably more involved.
 See Section 1.3 for a more detailed discussion.

 Theorem \ref{thm.main} (in all dimensions $n\geq 4$) was also conjectured in a slightly different form by M.\ Gromov (see \cite[p.\ 113]{gromov1986large}).
 It has some link with the Novikov conjecture on topological invariance of certain polynomials of Pontryagin classes, as explained in \cite[p.\ 25]{gromov2019lectures}.
 Furthermore, as discussed in \cite[Section 16]{gromov2017questions}, Theorem \ref{thm.main} (and its conjectural higher dimensional analogue) is one of the central questions in the study of geometric and topological properties of manifolds with positive scalar curvature.